Honley: Church

 The parish church is St Mary's, a Grade II listed mostly Victorian church, constructed in 1843 by Robert Dennis Chantrell, with later additions in 1888 and 1909.
 The church was built on the remains of an earlier church, known as 'Old Peg' built in 1759.
 It is surrounded by a burial ground containing inscribed tombstones with remnants of a set of village stocks.
 Though an earlier building was possibly constructed in 1503.

 Sport

 Honley F.C. fields junior teams at under-6 level to under-17 levels.
 The teams play in the Huddersfield Junior Football League, and play competitive seven-a-side matches from under-7s to under-10s and eleven-a-side matches from under-11s to under-17s.
 An adult side with three teams plays in the Huddersfield and District Association Football League.
 The 'A' team is in the second division, the 'B' team in reserve division one, and the 'C' team in reserve division three.

 Honley also has teams in the Huddersfield Cricket League.

 On 6 July 2014, Stage 2 of the 2014 Tour de France from York to Sheffield, passed through the village.

+Governance

+Honley was a township and chapelry in the parish of Almondbury, From 1866 Honley was a civil parish until 1 April 1938 when the parish was abolished and merged with Holmfirth.
+In 1931 the parish had a population of 4611.